High Risk Family Case Management

 Objective

-Seeks to facilitate nurse case management services to high-risk birthing families statewide, with the goal of reducing maternal and infant morbidity and mortality rates at both the state and local level with an emphasis on addressing racial/ethnic disparities in outcomes.
+Seeks to facilitate nurse case management services to high-risk birthing families, with the goal of reducing maternal and infant morbidity and mortality rates with an emphasis on addressing racial/ethnic disparities in outcomes.

 Prime Recipient